 Google's response to the success of Apple's iOS platform was to create Android, an open-source mobile operating system found on most of today's smartphones.

 The Android operating system was developed by Google, and is based on the Linux kernel user interface.
-It is designed for smartphones and tablet computers, as it is based on direct manipulation (touchscreen).
+It is designed for smartphones and tablet computers, and allows users to engage with it through a touchscreen interface.
 It was released by Google in 2008 with at-least-annual updates that vary in the time that they come to smartphones depending on model and manufacturer.

 The first Android-operated smartphone was the HTC Dream, which was released in 2008, but since then literally hundreds of handsets have come to market worldwide.
 In 2010, Google released its Nexus line of smartphones and tablets with the Android operating system.
 While the Nexus brand has been retired in favour of "Pixel" branded phones in 2016, Google's own in-house efforts are always the first to receive major operating system updates.

 Android is based on the Linux kernel long-term support branch.
 Its user interface is based on direct-manipulation, meaning it was designed for touchscreen devices, responding to swiping, tapping, pinching, and reverse pinching as well as having a virtual keyboard.
 These functions operate under the use of internal hardware such as accelerometers, gyroscopes and proximity sensors.
 Android software is mainly used for mobile phones and tablets, but can also be used for TVs and digital cameras, although obviously not every app written for an Android smartphone will transition over to a TV or camera.

 An Android device opens up to a home screen, which displays a variety of apps and widgets.
 One of the key strengths of the Android operating system is that it is immensely user configurable, so you can make an Android Home screen as simple or complex as you like depending on your choice of launcher and available apps and widgets.

 The history of the Android operating system